-Join Pablo Colapinto for an in-depth discussion in this video Building an OpenGL project from scratch, part of Up and Running with OpenGL.
+Join Pablo Colapinto for an in-depth discussion in this video Building an OpenGL project from scratch, part of Learning OpenGL.

 I recommend for this course that you use CMake to automate the generation of your project files But, if you're having trouble using CMake, you can build your project from scratch.
 So, an Xcode for example, you wanna set your headers search paths to search in the exercise files include directory, the exercise files directory, and the exercise files/GLFW/include directory.
 You also need to make sure that you're linking to the correct libraries.
 You wanna make sure that you're linking to GLFW itself.